konsumer/nomadnet-js/README.md

 ```

 These clients (and the examples) are configured to log & interact with a remote websocket (see [here](https://github.com/konsumer/signal-worker)), which you can host yourself, if you like.

-## previous work

-It's based on [rns.js](https://github.com/liamcottle/rns.js/), but everything has been ported to APIs that work better on web & other JS runtimes (not just node.)

 ## license